 What is the Difference Between Modular and Manufactured Homes?

-Aside from your standard Single Family Residence, Condo, and Town home, there are 2 other types of home that will come up while you show your buyers property.
+Aside from your standard Single Family Residence, Condo, and Town home, there are 2 other types of home that will come up while you show your buyers property, modular and manufactured homes.
+There is a difference between manufactured home loans and modular home loans.
 It is important that you understand these types of homes, and the traditional types of financing involved, and more importantly, the lenders that can close your loan.

 Manufactured Homes (aka Prefab Homes, aka Mobile Homes)

 Manufactured housing is a type of prefabricated house that is mostly assembled at factories and then transported to the sites of use.

 Below is a picture of a manufactured home.